Table of Contents

 Pike Place Market

 A highlight of any Seattle adventure is the Pike Place Market.
 The produce is fresh and abundant.
 The fish is the catch of the day.
 It is unloaded each morning at this spectacular fish market.
 Beyond the Fish Market and Farmer’s Market sections are hundreds of local shops.
 Here at Pike Place Market, there is no middle man.
 Meet the farmers who grow your produce.
 Enjoy the families of the hard-working fisherman.
-And of course, meet all the amazing craftsman who make all the many hand-crafted items.
+And of course, meet all the amazing craftsman who makes all the many hand-crafted items.
 This is one of the best markets on the West Coast.
 Savor the market experience!

 Seattle Space Needle

 An icon of Seattle from the 1962 World’s fair is the majestic space needle.
 This spectacular observation tower is a landmark of the Pacific Northwest.
-Built in the Seattle Center, it is the gateway to Seattle.
+Built-in the Seattle Center, it is the gateway to Seattle.
 The view is fantastic!
 The technology is some of the best.
 During the World’s fair alone, over 2.3 million visitors came to see this fabulous accomplishment.

 Seattle Space Needle